 Baked ziti can be frozen in a freezer-safe dish for up to 2 months.
 Cover the dish with plastic wrap and foil, then store in the freezer.
 To reheat, remove the plastic wrap and replace the foil.
 Bake for 50 minutes at 350°F.

-Simple Baked Ziti (Freezer Friendly)
+Easy Baked Ziti with Ricotta (Freezer Friendly)

 - 1 lb short pasta like ziti, penne, or rigatoni (I used rigatoni)